-- a.
-The rider and the driver establish a secure channel via the SP, e.g., using the unauthenticated Diffie-Hellman protocol, to exchange data that should not be observed by the SP.1 From the information used to derive the secret key of the secure channel, they compute a shared secret pairing PIN.
-This pairing PIN will be used for the proximity-check operation in Step 8. - With this secure channel, the rider and the driver reveal their reputation scores to each other by using their ACs.
+With this secure channel, the rider and the driver reveal their reputation scores to each other.
+The trustworthiness of the revealed values is proved by showing that they are indeed the values in the rider's and driver's ACs.
 If the rider's reputation is too low, the driver can abort the protocol at this step.
-Likewise, the rider can select another driver, by using the list of cleartext squared Euclidean distances she obtained in step 5. - 7b.
-Via the secure channel, the rider and the driver exchange their precise locations (i.e., loc_R and loc_D , respectively).
-In addition, they exchange their digital certificates ($cert_R$ and $cert_D$) with each other.
-This provides accountability for the rider and driver, i.e., if the rider is attacked by the driver, she can report the driver's certificate to the SP, or vice versa. - The driver drives from her current location loc_D to the pick-up location loc_R , using an off-line navigation app or a third-party navigation app (such as Google Maps or TomTom).
+Likewise, the rider can select another driver, by using the list of cleartext squared Euclidean distances she obtained in step 5.

+and $cert_D$ ) with each other.
+This provides accountability for the rider and driver (see Section 6).

+The driver drives from her current location $loc_D$ to the pick-up location $loc_R$ , using an off-line navigation app or a third-party navigation app (such as Google Maps or TomTom).
 She sends, in real time, her precise locations to the rider, via the secure channel, thus the rider can track the movements of the car.
 Also, at this point, the rider and the driver can call or message each other through their ride-hailing apps, if needed.
-They can also terminate their anonymous sessions with the SP. - 8.
-When the rider and the driver are in proximity, the driver performs a proximity check to verify the physical presence of the rider before releasing her identifying information.
+They can also terminate their anonymous sessions with the SP.

+8. When the rider and the driver are in proximity, the driver performs a proximity check to verify the physical presence of the rider before releasing her identifying information.
 That is, they use a short-range wireless technology (e.g., Bluetooth or WiFi Direct) to set up a proximity channel using the pairing PIN.
 If the channel is successfully established, the driver can verify that the rider is in her proximity.
-This is similar to the approach proposed in [35] to prevent drivers' PII from being harvested.
+This is similar to the approach proposed in [36] to prevent drivers' PII from being harvested.
 If this step fails, the driver can decide to abort the protocol.
-Also, via the proximity channel, the rider and the driver can check that the secure channel (established at step 7a) was not tampered with by the SP. - 9.
-The driver releases her identifying information, including her vehicle's license plate number and her profile picture, to the rider.
-This information helps the rider to identify the driver and her car and to prevent certain threats, e.g., fake drivers [41].
-Therefore, the required communication distance between the phones of the rider and the driver is small (e.g., several meters). - 10.
-The rider and the driver create a fare report.
-A fare report is a token generated by the rider and, at the end of the day, the driver deposits it to the SP to be paid (Section 5.5).
-A fare report is created as follows.
-The rider sends her drop-off location to the driver via the secure channel, they agree on the path, and based on the estimated path, they compute the fare.
-The rider then signs a message consisting of the fare and her certificate, i.e., $fare\ report = sig_R\{fare,cert_R\}$, using the private key associated with her $cert_R$.
-Note that this upfront-fare method has been implemented in current RHSs, such as in Uber [31] and in Lyft [37].
-Once the driver receives the fare report from the rider, the ride begins.
-The rider's and driver's app do not report any information to the SP at this stage and during the ride.
-Also, to prevent the SP from inferring the starting time of the ride based on the interactions between the rider and the driver over the secure channel, the rider and driver can randomly send bogus information to each other through the secure channel.
+Also, via the proximity channel, the rider and the driver can check that the secure channel (established at step 7a) was not tampered with by the SP.

-1Detection of man-in-the-middle attacks by the SP is done in step 8.
+&lt;sup>1Detection of man-in-the-middle attacks by the SP is done in step 8.